-Readmission review is an important part of Molina's Quality Improvement Program to ensure that Molina Members are receiving hospital care that is compliant with nationally recognized guidelines as well as Federal and State regulations.
+Readmission review is an important part of Molina's quality improvement program to ensure that Molina members are receiving care that's compliant with nationally recognized guidelines as well as federal and state regulations.

 Molina will conduct readmission reviews when both admissions occur at the same acute inpatient facility within the state regulatory requirement dates.